zubinchopra/portaldocs/portal-sdk/templates/portalfx-deployment.md

 1. Enable or disable extensions onboarding Ibiza

-	For more information about onboarding custom extensions to the Azure Portal, see [top-extensions-configuration-overview.md](top-extensions-configuration-overview.md).
+	For more information about onboarding custom extensions to the Azure Portal, see [portalfx-extensions-configuration-overview.md](portalfx-extensions-configuration-overview.md).

-	For more information about Gallery Item Hidekeys and the Azure Portal, see [portalfx-extensions-feature-flags-shell](portalfx-extensions-feature-flags-shell).
+	For more information about Gallery Item Hidekeys and the Azure Portal, see [portalfx-extensions-flags-shell.md](portalfx-extensions-flags-shell.md).

 	To permanently enable an extension when it is ready for general use, please reach out to
      <a href="mailto:ibizafxpm@microsoft.com?subject=Extension Ready for general use&body=Hello, I would like to permanently enable an extension.">the Portal team</a>.